rok-povsic/bitstamp-test-client/README.md

 Required: JRE 8

-The project was build using IntelliJ IDEA.
+The project was built using IntelliJ IDEA.